-Promotion (a)

-Promotion rank for Principal Graduate Masters/ Mistresses or Senior Graduate Masters/ Mistresses or Senior Primary School Masters/Mistresses in the primary section of aided special schools. (updated on 1 September 2022).

-Candidates should have fulfilled all requirements for normal promotion to this rank.
-In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. decision of direct appointment of teachers to promotion rank must be supported by the majority of Incorporated members of the Management Committee and is fully justifiable. (updated on 1 September 2021)

-Principal of a secondary school with 12 to 17 classes.

-Principal of a special school operating secondary classes and with 12 to 17 equivalent ordinary secondary classes.
+Appointment Requirements : (a) Promotion Promotion rank for Principal Graduate Masters/ Mistresses or Senior Graduate Masters/ Mistresses or Senior Primary School Masters/Mistresses in the primary section of aided special schools. (updated on 1 September 2022) . (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021) Type of Work: Prine ndary Schools cipal of a secondary school with 12 to 17 classes. ated on 1 September 2020) Prine and ial Schools cipal of a special school operating secondary classes with 12 to 17 equivalent ordinary secondary classes. ated on 1 September 2020) Promotion Prospects: Prine cipal I Any Other Remarks: Prino post of hi allow form effect from the 2002/03 school year, a school cipal appointed by direct appointment to a headship in another aided school at the same substantive rank is former headship post without a break in service is wed to retain the salary pay point he received in the er post; if there is a break in service, he should be unerated at the minimum point of the pay scale.

-Principal I

-With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.